-Our Eri silk comes from Meghalaya, a state located in Northeast India.
-Eri silk is also known as ahimsa or Peace silk.
+Our Eri silk comes from Meghalaya, a state located in Northeast India, and is also known as Ahimsa or Peace silk.
 The cocoons are reared in village houses and the silkmoth is allowed to naturally emerge from the cocoon.
 No toxic chemicals are used in its production.
 The only ‘chemical’ that comes in touch with it is alkaline soap that is used during the degumming process.
 And the whole cycle, from silkworm stage to fibre, is very eco-friendly and sustainable too.

 The Eri silkworms’ eggs hatch and become eri silkworms.
-After an about a month of feeding on castor leaves the eri silkworms go off food and start spinning their cocoons.
-It is magical to see how the cocoons form.
-A fuzzy, wispy, continuous strand is thrown out of the silkworm’s mouth.
-The silkworm moves its head vigorously in the shape of 8 during this process, resulting in an oval-shaped cocoon, with a hollow inside with just enough space for the silkworm to turn into a moth.
+After an about a month of feeding on castor leaves the eri silkworms start spinning their cocoons, and Ii is magical to see how they form.
+A fuzzy, wispy, continuous strand is thrown out of the silkworm’s mouth and the silkworm moves its head vigorously in the shape of 8 during this process.
+This results in an oval-shaped cocoon, with a hollow inside with just enough space for the silkworm to turn into a moth.
 In the photo you can see the moth pushing it's way through the cocoon leaving it’s home to lay eggs.

 Picture | Code | Name | Size | Price | Add to Basket |